 Boating Under the Influence and Punitive Damages

 Much like driving under the influence, it is illegal to have a blood alcohol concentration of .08 while operating a boat in Georgia.
-If your Atlanta boating or watercraft accident was caused by boating under the influence, a boating and watercraft accident attorney at our firm can help hold them responsible.
+If your Atlanta boating or watercraft accident was caused by boating under the influence, a boating and watercraft accident attorney at our firm can help hold the negligent party responsible.

 We Can Help You Build Your Boating Accident Case